 Yes, there is an onsite restaurant and snacks are available.

-St Ives Bay has not told us if they are fully wheelchair friendly.
+No, St Ives Bay is not wheelchair friendly.

-St Ives Bay has not told us if they are fully pushchair friendly.
+No, St Ives Bay have stated they are not pushchair friendly.

 St Ives Bay has not told us if they are dog friendly.

 One of my favourite UK destinations 5 out of 5 stars

 Such a beautiful harbour, shops are stunning, views are amazing.
 Dinner at The Sloop is a must.
 If you eat anything al fresco, watch out for seagulls!catherinew